-At RSG we cover more than three-dozen Web Content & Experience Management (WCM) vendors, although around the world you can find hundreds, if not thousands more.
-Amid constant predictions of "industry consolidation" why do we see so many Web CMS vendors?
+At RSG we cover more than three-dozen Web Content & Digital Experience Management (WCM) vendors, although around the world you can find hundreds more.
+Amid constant predictions of "industry consolidation" why can you still find so many Web CMS vendors?
 I can think of at least six reasons.

 1. Customer Needs Run the Gamut